chamaeleonidae/api/docs/apis/deliveries.md

 > **Interested in the Deliveries BETA program??
 [Ping us here](mailto:hello@trychameleon.com?subject=API+Deliveries+beta)**

 Deliveries are used to directly trigger an Experience to one or to many users.
 On the next page-load, the linked Experience will be triggered with the given options.
-While this is generally true there are a few different conditions that must be met for the trigger to occur:

 ## Schema :id=schema